perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 ----

-## Extracting PPT from ROM on macOS
+## Extracting sPPT from ROM on macOS

 Install `upp`: download the tool [upp](https://github.com/sibradzic/upp) and run it next to the ROM file.